Why carry an IDP while driving in Angola?

 You must be well-rested and be wary of medications that would make you feel sleepy before driving and some that may also cause you to fail a breathalyzer test.
 Angolans drive on the right side of the road, which is typical for most countries.
 You must never pay cash on the spot to any enforcer or police officer.
 The minimum legal age before an individual can drive is 18 years old.
 The validity period of a driving license issued in Luanda to a driver who passed the driving test at 18 years old will continue up until 22 years before it expires.

+Never drive beyond the speed limit in Angola.
 The speed limit within urban areas is 60 kph, while the speed limit for rural areas is 100 kph.
-Vehicles without trailers are limited to 60 kph in built-up areas, 90 kph outside of built-up areas, 100 kph on open road car or motorcycle lanes, and 120 kph on highways.
+Vehicles without trailers are limited to the speed limit of 60 kph in built-up areas, 90 kph outside of built-up areas, 100 kph on open road car or motorcycle lanes, and 120 kph on highways.
 Angola does not have fixed speed cameras, but the police have mobile speed traps set up anywhere, most likely targeting rental cars rather than locals.
-So it is best to stick to the speed limits even if other cars around you seem to go over them.
+So it is best to stick to the speed limit even if other cars around you seem to go over them.

 Seat Belts and Car Restraints